 4.5 The Investment Agreement will set out the terms and conditions of your Investment, including the issue of shares to you or, if applicable, the Nominee by the Issuer in accordance with the Investment Agreement.
 By entering into the Investment Agreement (via electronic signature), you agree to its terms, including the obligation to pay the relevant subscription price for the shares in the Issuer (Subscription Amount).

 4.6 When you accept an Offer, you must pay the Subscription Amount by direct debit.
-You will be directed to a payment page which will authorise us to debit the Subscription Amount from your nominated New Zealand or Australian bank account (Nominated Bank Account).
-The Subscription Amount will be debited from your Nominated Bank Account within three days from the date you enter into the Investment Agreement.
+You will be directed to a payment page which will authorise us to debit the Subscription Amount from your nominated New Zealand or Australian bank account (Nominated Bank Account) Unless otherwise stipulated, the Subscription Amount will be debited from your Nominated Bank Account within three days from the date you enter into the Investment Agreement.
 You must ensure that you have sufficient funds in your Nominated Bank Account to pay the Subscription Amount from the date you enter into the Investment Agreement to the date we debit the Subscription Amount from your Nominated Bank Account.

 4.7 Payment of the Subscription Amount to our trust account in accordance with this Investor Agreement and the Investment Agreement will be a full discharge of your obligation to the Issuer to pay that amount.

 4.8 You irrevocably authorise us to: